DarielVasquez/videogames-mern-project/README.md

 # Features

-• User authentication using JWT
+• User authentication using JWT and Google OAuth
 • Add new games to your list
 • Edit existing games on your list
 • Delete games from your list